 16 Billion Stolen Login for Apple, Google, Facebook and More: Critical Steps to Stay Safe

-In June 2025, cybersecurity experts identified a massive leak involving 16 billion login credentials.
-This database is unprecedented in size, containing email addresses, usernames, and passwords from major platforms, including Google, Apple, Facebook, and even government services.
-The majority of these credentials were obtained from devices compromised by infostealer malware, sourced from both previous breaches and recent hacking incidents.
+In June 2025, cybersecurity experts uncovered a staggering leak involving 16 billion login credentials.
+This database is unprecedented in size, containing email addresses, usernames, and passwords from major platforms like Google, Apple, Facebook, and even government services.
+Most of these credentials were obtained from devices compromised by infostealer malware, sourced from both previous breaches and recent hacking incidents.

 Why This Data Leak Matters